 3See White (1999, p.
 29).
 White's book is an excellent historical examination of the Jezebel portrayal, especially chapter one, "Jezebel and Mammy," pp. 27-61.

 4In British North America, what we call racism did not really flower until the 18th century.
-In the 17th century, attitudes toward blacks and other non-whites tended to be more run-of-the-mill xenophobia.
+In the 17th century, attitudes toward black people and other non-white people tended to be more run-of-the-mill xenophobia.
 In the 18th century, this exploitation received ideological and "scientific" basis.

 5I considered using the word pornographic to describe the stripping and touching of slaves; however, pornography is more often associated with representations of people, and not the people themselves.